MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 If Alt-Svc connection fails, these clients SHOULD fall back to the HTTPSSVC client connection procedure ({{client-behavior}}).

-For clients that implement support for ECHO, the interaction between HTTPSSVC and Alt-Svc is described in {{echo-client-behavior}}.
+For clients that implement support for ECH, the interaction between HTTPSSVC and Alt-Svc is described in {{ech-client-behavior}}.

 This specification does not alter the DNS queries performed when connecting to an Alt-Svc hostname (typically A and/or AAAA only).